-Waste is a source of greenhouse gas emissions and its disposal can result in costs for music rehearsal spaces.
-Management of waste can result in both emissions and cost reductions and can improve operational efficiency.
-Waste includes single use items, food waste and waste associated with the fit out of the space.
+Waste is a source of greenhouse gas emissions and its disposal can result in costs for creative office spaces.
+Management of waste can reduce both emissions and costs, as well as improve operational efficiency.
+Waste includes single use items, food waste, waste associated with office fit out.

-Waste management in music rehearsal spaces should consider:
+Waste management in creative office spaces should consider:

-- Application of circular economy principles in line with the Victorian DELWP's Recycling Victoria A new economy Plan: - Design to last, repair and recycle - Use products to create more value - Recycle more resources - Reduce harm from waste and pollution - Obtaining a waste rating for the space or meet waste rating requirements if rating is not available (NABERS Waste) - Setting targets to reduce waste production overall, from both construction and operation of the Music Rehearsal Space.
-This can be achieved through achievement of or alignment with Green Star Buildings v1 Operational Waste and Upfront Carbon Emissions credits - Minimising use of hazardous waste, that is waste that has the potential to harm humans or the environment, in the construction and operation of the space, and provide adequate and safe storage and disposal options for hazardous waste where use of hazardous materials is unavoidable
+- Application of circular economy principles in line with the Victorian DELWP's Recycling Victoria A new economy Plan: - Design to last, repair and recycle - Use products to create more - valueRecycle more resources - Reduce harm from waste and pollution - Obtaining a waste rating for the space or meet waste rating requirements if rating is not available (NABERS Waste) - Setting targets to reduce waste production overall, from both construction and operation of the creative office space.
+This can be achieved through achievement of or alignment with Green Star Buildings v1 Operational Waste and Upfront Carbon Emissions credits - Minimising hazardous waste (i.e. waste that has the potential to harm humans or the environment) in the construction and operation of the space, and provide adequate and safe storage and disposal options for hazardous waste where use of hazardous materials is unavoidable.

-- Setting targets to maximise

-diversion of waste from landfill

-and aligning with Victoria's

-target of 80% diversion by 2030.

-Strategies may include the following

-and should be captured in an

-Operational Waste Management

-Plan:

-- Having separate collection for multiple waste streams, including organics waste, and adequate space to accommodate these waste streams

-- Have specific waste recycling or disposal options identified for non-standard materials used in the creation and production of artwork

-- Educate staff on waste sorting,

-- Provide signage and nudge mechanisms for staff, visitors and clients to promote waste sorting

-- Implementing a sustainable procurement policy that guides procurement decisions during operation with the aim of reducing waste overall, reducing hazardous waste, increasing reuse and recyclability, and integrating circular economy and whole of life principles into procurement evaluation
+- Setting targets to maximise diversion of waste from landfill and aligning with Victoria's target of 80% diversion by 2030.
+Strategies may include the following and should be captured in an Operational Waste Management Plan: - Having separate collection for multiple waste streams, including organics waste, and adequate space to accommodate these waste streams - Educate staff on waste sorting - Providing signage and nudge mechanisms for staff, visitors and clients to promote waste sorting. - Implementing a sustainable procurement policy that guides procurement decisions during operation with the aim of reducing waste overall, reducing hazardous waste, increasing reuse and recyclability, and integrating circular economy and whole of life principles into procurement evaluation.